fedetft/tdmh/Readme.md

 More in detail, it relies on symbolic links and bash scripts.

+### Setup Tools
+Two main tools are needed:
+- The [wandstem-flash-utility](https://github.com/legobrick/wandstem-flash-utility) for flashing a binary file to the WandStem nodes. `cmake` is needed to compile this tool.
+- The [tdmh-visualizer](https://github.com/Gdvhev/tdmh_visualizer) which enriches the debugging experience by showing the network topology in real-time.
+To compile it, `qt5` and `qmake` are needed.

+Make sure to have the required dependencies installed and then use the provided `scripts/install_tools.sh` script to correctly setup them.

 ### OMNeT++ Setup
 - Download OMNeT++ 5.3 from [https://www.omnetpp.org/](www.omnetpp.org)
 - Extract the downloaded file